Mohansithaiya/QRdecomposition/README.md

+# DATE:
-# Algorithm for QR Decomposition
+# EXP.NO 08 Algorithm for QR Decomposition
 ## Aim:
 To implement QR decomposition algorithm using the Gram-Schmidt method.
 ## Equipment’s required: